Donkey Kong Land: Legacy

 Michael Teitelbaum wrote a children's book adaptation of Donkey Kong Land, Rumble in the Jungle, following its release.
 Land received three follow-up games: Donkey Kong Land 2 (1996), based on Diddy's Kong Quest; Donkey Kong Land III (1997), based on Dixie Kong's Double Trouble!; and a Game Boy Color version of Donkey Kong Country (2000), which re-creates the SNES game using Land's graphics and audio.
 The follow-ups attempted to replicate the SNES games more closely; unlike Land, they do not introduce new level archetypes or enemies.
 The Land trilogy was rereleased for the Nintendo 3DS via the Virtual Console in 2014.
+Donkey Kong Land was released via the Nintendo Classics service on 22 November 2024.

 Retrospective reviewers considered Donkey Kong Land a technical achievement.
 Nintendo Life felt Rare successfully replicated Country's art style on the Game Boy and praised the music, which they considered among the Game Boy's best.
-Polygon wrote that the developers "were so preoccupied with whether they could [replicate Country's graphics] they forgot to ask if they should.
+However, Polygon wrote that the developers "were so preoccupied with whether they could [replicate Country's graphics] they forgot to ask if they should.
 The rich visuals of the Super NES games become completely illegible on Game Boy ... a blurry grey soup of pixel-junk."
 Nintendo Life said that enemies blending with the background made Land needlessly difficult and lamented the absence of the Super Game Boy enhancements in the 3DS rerelease.

-Polygon ranked Donkey Kong Land and its sequels among the lesser Donkey Kong games; Nintendo Life ranked it towards the middle.
-In a 2018 interview, Machacek said that of the games he worked on, Donkey Kong Land remained among his favourites.
-Some of Land's levels, such as K. Rool's pirate ship, would be featured in subsequent Donkey Kong games.
-It also established a tradition of Donkey Kong games being distributed on yellow cartridges, which its sequels and Donkey Kong 64 (1999) would continue.
+Polygon ranked Donkey Kong Land and its sequels among the lesser Donkey Kong games; In a 2018 interview, Machacek said that of the games he worked on, Donkey Kong Land remained among his favourites.
+Some of Land's levels, such as K. Rool's pirate ship, were featured in subsequent Donkey Kong games.
+It also established a tradition of Donkey Kong games being distributed on yellow cartridges, which its sequels and Donkey Kong 64 (1999) continued.